marefr/pfsense-o11y/README.md

 - `pf_congestion`: Drops due to severe kernel queuing congestion.

 ### Network Interface Details & Status Metrics

 > [!NOTE]
 > To use/configure, see [Telegraf](./telegraf/README.md).

 While the default net plugin provides traffic volume, these specific metrics track the physical and logical state of your interfaces.

 - `net_if_link_state`: Indicates if a physical connection is detected (1 for active, 0 for no carrier).
 - `net_if_admin_state`: Shows if the interface is logically enabled in the pfSense configuration (1 for up, 0 for down).
 - `net_if_info`: A metadata metric that carries important tags like ip, mac, vlan, and the pfSense description.

-⭐ Critical for Monitoring: `net_if_link_state`.
+⭐ **Critical for Monitoring:** `net_if_link_state`.
 Monitoring this allows you to immediately detect if a cable has been unplugged or a physical port has failed.

+### VPN & Overlay Networks

+> [!NOTE]
+> To use/configure, see [Telegraf](./telegraf/README.md).

+These metrics track the health of encrypted tunnels (Wireguard) and mesh networks (Tailscale).

+- `wireguard_peer_latest_handshake_seconds`: The raw Unix Epoch timestamp of the last data exchange for a specific peer.
+Subtract this from the current time to get the "age" of the tunnel.
+- `tailscale_backend_state`: This maps the internal daemon state.
+A value of `1` where `state_desc="Running"` indicates a healthy connection to the Tailnet.

+⭐ **Critical for Monitoring:** Monitor for `(time() - wireguard_peer_latest_handshake_seconds > 180)` to catch dead WireGuard peers, and alert if `tailscale_backend_state{state_desc="Running"} == 0`.

 ### Ping Metrics

+> [!NOTE]
+> To use/configure, see [Telegraf](./telegraf/README.md).

 These metrics allow to monitor specific external targets (like your DNS servers) independently of the gateway monitor.

 - `ping_average_response_ms`: The average response time for your targeted pings.
 - `ping_percent_packet_loss`: The percentage of pings that failed to return a response.
 - `ping_result_code`: A binary indicator where 0 means success and any other number indicates a failure to reach the target.

-⭐ Critical for Monitoring: `ping_result_code`.
+⭐ **Critical for Monitoring:** `ping_result_code`.
 It is the simplest way to alert on the total unavailability of a critical external dependency like a DNS server.

-To use/configure custom Ping metrics, see [Telegraf](./telegraf/README.md).

 ### Netstat Metrics

 > [!NOTE]
 > To use/configure, check the `Enable Netstat Monitor` in the Telegraf GUI settings.

 These metrics provide visibility into the network stack's current workload and state.

 - `netstat_tcp_established`: The number of currently active, established TCP connections.
 - `netstat_tcp_listen`: The number of ports currently listening for incoming connections.
 - `netstat_udp_socket`: The total count of active UDP sockets.

-⭐ Critical for Monitoring: `netstat_tcp_established`.
+⭐ **Critical for Monitoring:** `netstat_tcp_established`.
 A sudden spike in established connections can indicate a surge in legitimate traffic, a misbehaving application, or a potential security event like a DDoS attack.

 ### HAProxy Metrics

 > [!NOTE]
 > To use/configure custom HAProxy metrics, see [Telegraf](./telegraf/README.md).

 #### Traffic & Throughput Metrics

 These metrics track the volume of data flowing through your frontends and backends.

 - `haproxy_bin` / `haproxy_bout`: The total bytes received (bin) and sent (bout).
 This is essential for understanding your bandwidth consumption per proxy.
-`haproxy_scur`: The number of current active sessions.
+- `haproxy_scur`: The number of current active sessions.
 This tells you how many users or devices are connected to a specific service at any given moment.

-⭐ Critical for Monitoring: `haproxy_scur`.
+⭐ **Critical for Monitoring:** `haproxy_scur`.
 Monitoring active sessions helps you identify traffic spikes and ensure your services aren't hitting connection limits.

 #### Health & Availability Metrics

 These metrics tell you if HAProxy can actually talk to your backend servers.

 - `haproxy_status`: This is a label-based indicator (e.g., UP, DOWN, OPEN, no check).
 It is the most direct way to see if a backend server is healthy or failing health checks.
 - `haproxy_check_duration`: The time (in milliseconds) it took to perform the last health check.
 A sudden increase can indicate that a backend server is becoming slow or unresponsive.

-⭐ Critical for Monitoring: `haproxy_status`.
+⭐ **Critical for Monitoring:** `haproxy_status`.
 You should alert immediately if any production backend status moves to DOWN.

 #### Error Tracking Metrics

 These metrics identify failures in the communication between clients and your servers.

 - `haproxy_ereq`: Total number of request errors from clients.
 High numbers often indicate bad client behavior or misconfigured frontends.
 - `haproxy_eresp`: Total number of response errors from backend servers.
 This is a clear indicator of server-side instability.
 - `haproxy_http_response_*`: Counts of specific HTTP status codes (2xx, 4xx, 5xx).

-⭐ Critical for Monitoring: `haproxy_http_response_5xx`.
+⭐ **Critical for Monitoring:** `haproxy_http_response_5xx`.
 A spike in 5xx errors means your users are seeing "Server Error" pages, indicating a critical failure in your backend services.

 ## Prometheus metrics output examples

 See [example_output](./example_output/).

 ## Use of AI